|

 May my words bring healing into relationships

-That have been broken by
+That have been

 Misunderstanding, conflict, backbiting, and anger.